 Our Attitudes and Behaviors of Youth research revealed that 77% of teens admit movies influence them.
 Through films like The GodMan and our partnership with Toy Gun Films, we leverage this powerful, visual medium to tackle relevant issues young people face all around the world.

 For children who cannot read and in areas where the printed Word cannot go, The GodMan film tells the story of Christ’s life for all to understand.
 First shown in 2005, The GodMan is a computer-animated film that has been translated into more than 72 languages and shown in more than 71 countries.
 Additionally, it has been customized for ten different cultural worldviews.
-More than 72.5 million children have seen the film in hosted settings, and millions more have had the opportunity to watch The GodMan on television in their country.
+Over 148 million children have seen the film in hosted settings, and millions more have had the opportunity to watch The GodMan on television in their country.
 Click here to watch a clip of The GodMan.

 Traditionally used in conjunction with our Native American programs, Running Deer follows the struggle of a Native American teen named Tyler who is caught at a crossroads between moving on from life in his small town, or facing the hard realities at home with the people who mean the most to him.
 BooBoo Stewart, from the Twilight Saga, delivers a stunning performance as Tyler.

 No one knows for sure how many child soldiers are forced to fight in rebel wars, but some say this is a reality for more than 100,000 children.
 Ripped from their families and forced to participate in horrific violence—or be killed themselves—these child soldiers often feel hopeless and unforgivable.
 Half Good Killer tells the story of a jaded child soldier struggling to fight for the life he was destined to live, not the one forced upon him.